The Faculty of Arts is keen to support promising

 There are three competitive funding schemes that enable ECRs to take up fellowships in the Faculty of Arts: McKenzie Postdoctoral Fellowships program, Discovery Early Career Researcher Awards (DECRA) and the Indigenous Australian Postdoctoral Fellowship Program.

-All schemes require you to have the support of a researcher or mentor currently employed in the Faculty of Arts.
+All schemes require you to have the support of a researcher or mentor currently employed in the Faculty of Arts prior to application.
 You can find staff lists and contact details on the Faculty of Arts School websites.

 - McKenzie Fellowships

-Expressions of interest: for McKenzie Post-Doctoral Fellowships commencing in 2017 are now being accepted.
-To be considered for a McKenzie Postdoctoral Fellowship with the Faculty of Arts in this year's round, you must submit your Expression of Interest via the online form (accessible via the button below) by 11.59pm 5 August 2016 (AEST).
+Expressions of interest: for McKenzie Post-Doctoral Fellowships commencing in 2018 will open once the McKenzie Fellowship Funding Guidelines are released on 3 July 2017.
+To be considered for a McKenzie Postdoctoral Fellowship with the Faculty of Arts in this year's round, you must submit your Expression of Interest via the online form (accessible via the button below) by 11.59pm 4 August 2017 (AEST).

 The online Expression of Interest form will require you to upload a single document that includes both your current CV and a one page summary of your proposed research project.
-You will also be asked to provide 300 word responses to each of the selection criteria below:
+You will also be asked to provide 300 word responses to each of the selection criteria outlined in the Funding Guidelines.
+Last year, the selection criteria were as follows, but are subject to change and cannot be confirmed until the Funding Guidelines are released for the current round:

 Proposed research project